Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 55.5 points or more just one time this season.
+- Appalachian State and its opponents have scored at least 55.5 points or more just one time this year.

-- Georgia State has combined with its opponents to score more than 55.5 points in two games this season.
+- Georgia State and its opponents have combined to score more than 55.5 points in two games this season.

-- The two teams combine to score 50.6 points per game, 4.9 less than the over/under in this contest.
+- This contest's total is 1.8 points under the 57.3 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 57.3 points per game, 1.8 more than this contest's over/under.
+- In 2021, games involving the Panthers have averaged a total of 59.3 points, 3.8 more than the set over/under in this contest.

 Appalachian State Stats and Trends